latte-french/transactionservice/README.md

 5) **"No accounts belong to the user with id = 9"** - *no comments*
 6) **"Account with id 4000123412341235 can't transfer 10000 RUB, the balance is only 5 RUB"** - when the balance of the first account isn't enough for transferring money
 7) **"No transfers exist in the database"** - if you're trying to request transfers when the 'transfers' database table is empty

+## Test coverage ##
+- tests for Restful API

+- test for services

+- E2E tests

+- tests with multiple threads

+## Used frameworks ##

+1. Spark for implementing the RESTful API
+2. HSQLDB as an embedded database with a connection pool
+3. JUnit for testing
+4. Project Lombok to make the life easier
+5. Some small, not well-known frameworks for load testing and making a connection pool.